-21. Ext Relay Activation Command
+18. Ext Relay Command

-The one or two digit code stored in the Relay Activation Command is the touch tone command that the person being called must enter on their phone in order to momentarily activate the relay to control a door strike, magnetic lock, gate controller, or other device.
-The code can contain the characters 0-9, # or .
-The code cannot match a relay latching command (1, 0).
-The code must be entered while the remote phone is communicating with the speaker phone.
-Factory Setting: .
+The one or two digit code stored in the Ext Relay Command is the touch tone command that the person calling the 300-IP must enter on their phone in order to momentarily activate the relay to control a door strike, magnetic lock, gate controller, or other device.
+The code can contain the characters 0-9, # or \.
+The code cannot match a relay latching command (\1, \0).
+The code must be entered while the remote phone is communicating with the 300-IP.

+Factory Setting: \\.

-22. Ext Relay Activation Time
+19. Ext Relay Activation Time

 The value stored in the Relay Activation Time is the amount of time the relay will be energized after a correct momentary touch tone command is entered.
 This number can range from 0.5 - 99 seconds.
-This also affects timing in Doorbell Mode.
 Factory Setting: 5 seconds

-23. Ext Relay Buzz Volume
+20. Ext Relay Buzz Volume

 The relay activation tone is a buzzing sound that is heard from the speaker when the door strike relay is activated.
-After the called party enters the correct relay activation command, the called party will hear 2 short confirmation beeps and the speaker will output a buzzing sound (relay activation tone) while the door strike relay is activated.
+After the caller enters the correct relay activation command, the caller will hear 2 short confirmation beeps and the speaker will output a buzzing sound (relay activation tone) while the door strike relay is activated.
 The tone (buzz) length will match the relay activation time up to a maximum of 5 seconds.
 The tone (buzz) can be programmed to three different volume settings 1 = Low, 2 = Medium, 3 = High or it can be disabled.
 When disabled, the confirmation beeps will not be heard.
 Factory Setting: 3

-24. Ext Relay Latch Commands
+21. Ext Relay Latch Command

-When set to "Enabled" the Operation Commands (0 to 1) to Un-Latch or Latch the relay are enabled.
+When set to "Enabled" the Operation Commands (\0 to \1) to Un-Latch or Latch the relay are enabled.
 These can be entered on a inbound call after the access code is dialed (if programmed).

-When set to "Disabled" the Operation Commands (0 to 1) to Un-Latch or Latch the relay are disabled.
+When set to "Disabled" the Operation Commands (\0 to \1) to Un-Latch or Latch the relay are disabled.
 Disabling the latch commands can be useful in applications where you want to eliminate the possibility of inadvertently entering a latch command leaving a gate open/closed, etc.